-If you pay for something using your personal credit card and you have no outstanding balance from the previous month, then you will have an interest-free period of up to 56 days before charges are levied on your purchases.
+If you pay for something using your personal credit card and you have no outstanding balance from the previous month, then you will typically have an interest-free period of up to 56 days before charges are levied on your purchases.
 If you can pay off the amount owed when it first becomes due then you will not incur any interest charges on your purchase, effectively enabling you to buy it on free credit.

 How much can you borrow